-As a US-based company, the crowdsale is being conducted in accordance with SEC regulations as a private placement pursuant to Rule 506(c), and is thus limited to accredited investors.
-We appreciate all those who have expressed interest through our website.
+As a US-based company, the crowdsale was conducted in accordance with SEC regulations as a private placement pursuant to Rule 506(c), and was thus limited to accredited investors.
+We appreciate all those who had expressed interest through our website.
 As the public network launch nears, developers and community members will be invited to beta test the network and will receive tokens for their contributions (regulations permitting).
 To apply as a beta tester, visit hederahashgraph[dot]com to register your interest.

-We would like to offer the SAFT as widely as possible, yet we are also committed to complying with applicable laws and regulations.
-Therefore, the SAFT is not being offered in jurisdictions where, based upon the advice of legal counsel, doing so could place either Hedera or investors at risk of violating local laws and regulations, particularly as they relate to securities offerings, offshore investments, or the sale of tokens or cryptocurrencies.
+We would have liked to offer the SAFT as widely as possible, yet we are also committed to complying with applicable laws and regulations.
+Therefore, the SAFT was not offered in jurisdictions where, based upon the advice of legal counsel, doing so could place either Hedera or investors at risk of violating local laws and regulations, particularly as they relate to securities offerings, offshore investments, or the sale of tokens or cryptocurrencies.

-We are offering tokens at $0.12, which implies a $600m valuation based on expected 10% circulating supply in year one and $6bn based on total supply.
-This is the same price that our institutional investors paid and the same price paid by management and employees who invested over $10m in this round.
+Tokens were offered at $0.12, which implies a $600 million valuation based on expected 10% circulating supply in year one and $6 billion based on total supply.
+This is the same price that our institutional investors paid and the same price paid by management and employees who invested over $10 million in this round.

 There are no approved investment pools and Hedera does not condone the participation in such pools.
 Any investment applicants discovered to be pools with non-accredited investors will be banned from participation.